I make slightly rustic custom hand-made tuning keys (sometimes called a tuning hammer or tuning lever).

 I can make you a complete tuning key by fitting one of the sockets (above) into a hand-made handle.

-My standard handle uses a plain local wood (Irish birch, Scottish walnut), and is made so that the key is a T shape.
+My standard handle uses a plain wood (e.g. Irish birch, English alder, ot whatever I have a log of currently), and is made so that the key is a T shape, usually with a wider centre.
 A T shaped key like this costs £40 plus the cost of the socket of your choice (see above).

-I can also do a long handle to make the tuning key L-shaped.
-I can use exotic woods or other materials (I have Scottish and English bog oak, Irish yew and oak, Scottish cherry), and I could also use something like horn or antler if you took a notion to that kind of thing).
+If you want something different, get in touch.
+I can use exotic woods or other materials; I have Scottish and English bog oak, Irish yew and oak, Scottish cherry, plus other logs which I have scavenged or found.
+I could also use something like horn or antler if you took a notion to that kind of thing.
 I can add carved or gilded or painted bands.
 I can add a suspension loop or silk ribbons.
 Please ask for prices.

 How to order: